smithm19/COMP285-Project/README.md

 2. Every dream / every night will represent a new level, which will be different from other ones.
 3. Controls: Arrows / WASD keys for movement, Space for jumping.
 4. Java will be a primary language used on Eclipse IDE.
-5. Slick2d/lwjg libraries will be used.
+5. Slick2d / lwjg libraries will be used.

 Inspiration:
 ![](http://schmoesknow.com/wp-content/uploads/2010/11/7-Super-Mario-Bros-.png "Inspiration")